udacity/nd013-c1-vision-starter/README.md

 Now that you have downloaded and processed the data, you should explore the dataset!
 This is the most important task of any machine learning project.
 To do so, open the `Exploratory Data Analysis` notebook.
 In this notebook, your first task will be to implement a `display_instances` function to display images and annotations using `matplotlib`.
 This should be very similar to the function you created during the course.
 Once you are done, feel free to spend more time exploring the data and report your findings.
 Report anything relevant about the dataset in the writeup.

 Keep in mind that you should refer to this analysis to create the different spits (training, testing and validation).

 ### Create the splits

 Now you have become one with the data!
 Congratulations!
 How will you use this knowledge to create the different splits: training, validation and testing.
-There are no single answer to this question but you will need to justify your choice in your submission.
+There are no single correct answer to this question but you will need to justify your choice in your submission.
 You will need to implement the `split_data` function in the `create_splits.py` file.
 Once you have implemented this function, run it using:
 ```
-python create_splits.py --data_dir /home/workspace/data/
+python create_splits.py --source /data/waymo/ --destination /home/workspace/data/
 ```

-NOTE: Keep in mind that your storage is limited.
-The files should be <ins>moved</ins> and not copied.
+**Note:** If you are using the workspace, you cannot **move** files from the `/data/waymo/` folder as this folder is **Read-Only**.
+Your code should copy the data from

 ### Edit the config file

 Now you are ready for training.
 As we explain during the course, the Tf Object Detection API relies on **config files**.
 The config that we will use for this project is `pipeline.config`, which is the config for a SSD Resnet 50 640x640 model.
 You can learn more about the Single Shot Detector [here](https://arxiv.org/pdf/1512.02325.pdf).

 First, let's download the [pretrained model](http://download.tensorflow.org/models/object_detection/tf2/20200711/ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz) and move it to `training/pretrained-models/`.

 Now we need to edit the config files to change the location of the training and validation files, as well as the location of the label_map file, pretrained weights.
 We also need to adjust the batch size.
 To do so, run the following:
 ```